 flows at top appear to be more welded than those further down.

-Some of the furthest remaining deposits of the Otowi Member are found to the southeast.
+Some of the most distal surviving deposits of the Otowi Member are found to the southeast of the Jemez.
 These include deposits cut by the highway near the Cochiti golf course.

 As the magma chamber emptied, a ring fracture formed and the roof of the magma chamber began to collapse.
 This led to deposition of ignimbrite beds rich in lithic clasts close to the caldera.
 In the exposures closest to the ring fracture, there are beds of lag breccia associated with caldera collapse.
 Some of the best exposures showing these lag breccias are in upper Cochiti Canyon.

 The entire canyon wall in the center of the photograph is Otowi

 Member.
 The darker beds towards the bottom are the lithic beds.
 The

 rugged cliffs at top are more densely welded post-caldera flows.